lstott/exchange-aep-profile-integration-postman/README.md

 To download the environment file...

-1. Navigate to your Integration Overview page at https://console.adobe.io/integrations
+1. Navigate to your new Project page
-2. Click on the "Export Details to Postman" button
+2. Click on the "Experience Platform API" in the left nav
-3. Save the environment json file to your local machine
+3. Click "Download for Postman" button
 4. In Postman use File > Import... to import the environment file

 ### Modify the environment